Battle of Kimpo Airfield: First sortie

 On the morning of 27 June a flight of five F-82 Twin Mustangs of the 68th Fighter Squadron and 339th Fighter Squadron, 8th Fighter Wing commanded by World War II flying ace Major James W. Little were escorting four C-54 Skymaster aircraft out of Kimpo.
 The four transports were unarmed and filled with civilians from the Seoul area, en route to Japan.

-Around 12:00, a flight of five Korean People's Air Force (KPAF) Lavochkin La-7 appeared at an altitude of 10,000 ft.
+Around 12:00, a flight of five Korean People's Air Force (KPAF) Yakovlev Yak-9s appeared at an altitude of 10,000 ft.
 The North Korean aircraft were headed for Kimpo Airfield with the intention of attacking US transports.
 Spotting the transport aircraft, the five North Korean planes immediately descended on them and opened fire, scoring several hits.
 The North Koreans then opened fire on the five US fighters guarding the transport aircraft.
 Little ordered return fire and personally fired the first shot against the North Koreans.

 The North Korean aircraft split off into two groups, with two climbing rapidly into the clouds and the remaining three descending.
 Two F-82s piloted by Lieutenant Charles B. Moran (tail number 46-357) and Lieutenant William G. Hudson (tail number 46-383) followed the ascending pair.
 The two North Korean aircraft maneuvered around Moran's aircraft and opened fire, damaging the tail of his plane.
 Hudson responded by attacking the lead plane, forcing it to ascend further.
 Hudson's shots struck the aircraft in the fuselage and right wing.
 The North Korean pilot subsequently bailed out of the aircraft, though the navigator remained in it and was killed when the aircraft crashed.

 Moran, in the meantime, had stalled while attempting to avoid the second North Korean plane, and when his aircraft recovered he was able to quickly shoot down the second aircraft which had accelerated in front of his.
 Little then dove his aircraft to engage the three remaining aircraft, quickly shooting one down while attempting to assist Moran.

 The US planes, which were faster and more maneuverable than the North Korean aircraft, easily outperformed them.
 Within several minutes, three victories were claimed; one each by Little, Hudson, and Moran.
 The remaining two North Korean planes immediately fled.
 The US aircraft, in the meantime, suffered damage from the dogfight though none was shot down.
 Fire broke out in Little's cockpit, but he rallied the other aircraft and continued to escort them to their destination in Japan.

 Initial reports differed on who had made the first kill, which would be the first North Korean plane shot down by the United Nations forces in the war.
 Later research indicated Hudson had successfully shot down the first aircraft.
 The timing of Hudson and Moran's victories remains unclear, and it is possible each scored a victory within seconds of the other.
 For his determination in leading the flight, though, Little was awarded a Silver Star.